 China opens Africa’s biggest Free Trade in Djibouti

-Djibouti, a tiny state located on the Horn of Africa, on Thursday opened the first phase of its Chinese-built International East Africa Free Trade Zone.
+Djibouti opened the first phase of its Chinese-built International East Africa Free Trade Zone.
 The project, scheduled for completion in a decade, will be the largest of its kind in Africa.

 The opening coincided with Djibouti’s hosting of the Africa-China Economic Forum and was attended by both the Ethiopian Prime Minister and the Rwandan President.

-Djibouti is propositioning itself as a strategic trade hub in the Horn of Africa area.
+Djibouti is positioning itself as a strategic trade hub in the Horn of Africa area.
 Its landlocked neighbor Ethiopia, an economic powerhouse in the region, already relies on Djibouti for 95 percent of its imports.

-Djibouti’s location offers a commercial shipping presence close to one of the world’s busiest trading routes; the state is also home to Chinese, American and French naval bases.
+Djibouti’s location offers a commercial shipping presence close to one of the world’s busiest trading routes.
+The state is also home to Chinese, American and French naval bases.

 The new free trade area is a “zone of hope for thousands of young jobseekers,” said Djibouti President Ismail Omar Guelleh at the inauguration ceremony.
 Djibouti’s population is 865,000, according to the Central Intelligence Agency’s 2017 estimate, over half of whom are under 25.